iremkapucuoglu/p4b-website/content/en/team.md

 heading = "Job offers"
 images = []
 template = "images-block"
 text = "Join our team!
 We frequently have some open Intern and Working Student positions in the field of urban and transport planning, software development and business administration.
-If interested, send an application consisting of a motivation letter and CV to info@plan4better.de."
+If interested, send an application consisting of a motivation letter and CV to" mail = "info@plan4better.de"
 [[blocks]]
 background = "default"
 block = "images"